intel/ai-reference-models/benchmarks/language_translation/tensorflow/gnmt/README.md

 examples of what the tail of your log file should look like for the different configs.

-Example log tail when running for latency:
+Example log tail when running for online inference:
 ```
   dynamic_seq2seq/decoder/multi_rnn_cell/cell_3/basic_lstm_cell/bias:0, (4096,), /device:CPU:0
   dynamic_seq2seq/decoder/output_projection/kernel:0, (1024, 36548),